ophelialabs/ophelialabs.github.io/docs/src/index.md

 ## Reflections
 **NOTE**: *FLASHING LIGHT AND MIRRORS AID IN CAMERA DETECTION*.
-   * If you ever feel like or are instructed to cover mirrors or `reflective` surfaces, DONT
+   * If you ever feel like, or are instructed to cover mirrors or `reflective` surfaces, DONT
 - Cochneal implants a bi huh also with algae lighting up like a x-mas tree
 - "Better be glad you caught us on camera".
 - I will prove it, without it looking "fried"